AJ-delaCruz/CraftedCreationMarket/README.md

 - JWT
 - Passport
 - Redux
 - **Kafkajs**: Handles order processing in the application when users place orders.
-It's responsible for real-time updates of product quantities and sales information, and also sends email notifications to both buyers and sellers.
+It's responsible for real-time updates of product quantities, sales information, and also sends email notifications to both buyers and sellers.
 Kafka improved the application's response time by 53% and the throughput by 103.7% when compared to using REST APIs alone.
 - **Nodemailer**: Used for sending email notifications after a purchase.
 - **AWS EC2**: Used for cloud hosting
 - **JMeter**: Load and stress testing to optimize performance.